a2lix/schemql/README.md

 # SchemQl

-**SchemQl** simplifies database interactions by allowing you to write advanced SQL queries that fully leverage your DBMS features, while providing type safety through the use of schemas and offering convenient execution methods.
+**SchemQl** simplifies database interactions by allowing you to write advanced SQL queries that fully leverage the features of your DBMS, while providing type safety through the use of schemas and offering convenient execution methods.

 **Key features:**

-- **Database agnostic**: Compatible with any DBMS
+- **Database agnostic**: Compatible with any DBMS.
 - **SQL-first**: Write SQL with precise type checks on literals like tables, columns (JSON fields & some JSONPath included), and parameters.
-- **Various parameters** Supports single objects, arrays of objects, and asynchronous generators for parameters.
+- **Flexible parameters** Supports single objects, arrays of objects, and asynchronous generators for parameters.
 - **Zod integration** Use Zod schemas to validate and parse parameters and query results.
-(JSON fields included)
+(JSON fields included).
 - **Iterative Execution** Process large datasets efficiently using asynchronous generators.